 B i o g r a p h y

-Ms. Nickel has played chamber recitals in venues across the region including The Kennedy Center’s Millennium Stage, The National Institute of Health, the Alden Theater, historic Mount Vernon, Salisbury College, and George Mason University.
-Recently, Julianna has enjoyed working with the Boulanger Initiative in chamber recitals.
-Since moving to the DC area, Julianna has also performed as a soloist with the American Festival Pops Orchestra, the George Mason University Symphony Orchestra, the George Mason University Wind Ensemble, and the Landon Symphonette.
-She is principal flute with the American Festival Pops Orchestra, a substitute with the Washington National Opera and the Manassas Ballet Orchestra, and a regular performer on the “In Your Neighborhood Series” presented by the National Symphony Orchestra each January.
+Ms. Nickel has played chamber recitals in venues across the world including The Kennedy Center’s Millennium Stage, The National Institute of Health, Stellenbosch University (South Africa), Georgetown University, the Alden Theater, historic Mount Vernon, Salisbury College, and Old Town Hall in Fairfax.
+Recently, Julianna has enjoyed working with the Boulanger Initiative in performance.
+Since moving to the DC area, Julianna has performed as a soloist with the American Festival Pops Orchestra, the George Mason University Symphony Orchestra, the George Mason University Wind Ensemble, and the Landon Symphonette.
+She is regular chamber performer with the “In Your Neighborhood Series” presented by the National Symphony Orchestra each January.

-Professor Nickel maintains a large flute studio at Mason producing successful performers, teachers, art administrators, and technology specialists that are employed across the world.
-In addition to teaching at Mason, she maintains a dynamic studio of adult flutists.
+Professor Nickel maintains a large flute studio at George Mason University graduating successful performers, teachers, art administrators, and technology specialists that are employed across the world.
+Her students have also gone to study for advanced degrees at schools across the world including Eastman, New England Conservatory, Queensland Conservatory, American University, University of Colorado at Boulder, North Texas University, and University of California Los Angelos.
+In addition to teaching at GMU, she maintains a dynamic studio of adult flutists.
 Ms. Nickel’s first teaching position was Flute Professor at the University of Evansville, Indiana.
-She also taught for the summer programs at the Kinhaven Music Schools in Weston, Vermont, and the Stellenbosch International Chamber Music Festival in South Africa.
+She has taught for the summer program at the Kinhaven Music Schools in Weston, Vermont, and the Stellenbosch International Chamber Music Festival in South Africa.

 Julianna attended the New England Conservatory Music where she received both her Bachelors and Masters of Music.
-Her teachers were Paula Robison, Fenwick Smith, and Leone Buyse.
-While at NEC, she was Principal Flute and Personnel Manager of the Gardner Museum Orchestra, a frequent Principal Flutist with the Vermont Symphony, and second flutist with the Boston Philharmonic.
+Her teachers were Paula Robison, Leone Buyse, and Fenwick Smith.
+While a student, she was Principal Flute and Personnel Manager of the Gardner Museum Orchestra, a frequent Principal Flutist with the Vermont Symphony, and second flutist with the Boston Philharmonic.

 Ms. Nickel grew up in Austin, TX.
 As a high-schooler, she soloed with the San Antonio Symphony and the Central Texas Orchestra.
 Julianna is married to James Nickel, a French Horn player with the National Symphony Orchestra, and is the proud mom of Kathryn and Jonathan.
 Kathryn is a teenager pursuing all things related to her musical theater dreams.
-Jonathan loves the piano, competitive swimming, and all things computer-related.
+Jonathan loves the piano, competitive swimming, and all things computer related.